Nitaicandra/CSSALTSPINESIM/README.md

 ![39iPigeonUnity_2019 1 1f1_-_ PREVIEW_PACKAGES_IN_USE _-_pro12_06_2022](https://user-images.githubusercontent.com/89361982/173229976-fa6cf115-b7a6-4a3c-b3a4-0cb7265194f6.gif)
 <details>
 <summary>
-6/12/2022 Ultrasound working, syringe working , positions localized
+6/12/2022 Ultrasound working, syringe working , positions localized *click to view*
 </summary>

 - ### Modifed versions of spine block needle and probe added and aligned